18F/18f.gsa.gov/CONTRIBUTING.md

-This is a repo to design a beta version of 18f.gsa.gov using the [U.S. Web Design Standards](https://standards.usa.gov/) and to completely refresh most of the content.

-In this document:
+This document is about how to contribute to the 18f.gsa.gov site.
+This process looks a bit different depending on whether you’re a member of the public, an 18F employee, or a member of the outreach or site team.
+Here’s what you can find in this doc:

 * [Public contributions](#public-contributions)
 * [18F contributions](#18f-contributions)